Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Oil Capacity

 The oil capacity of a system plays a significant role in its performance and reliability.
 In a wet sump system, the oil capacity is limited to the size of the oil pan, which can lead to oil foaming and overheating under high-stress conditions.
-This can compromise engine performance and longevity, especially in racing scenarios.
+This can compromise engine performance and longevity, especially in scenarios.

 On the other hand, a dry sump system typically has a larger oil capacity due to the external oil tank.
 This allows for a higher volume of oil to be circulated through the engine, reducing the risk of oil starvation and maintaining optimal lubrication.
 The increased oil capacity also helps dissipate heat more effectively, contributing to improved engine cooling and overall performance.